Irina-Ivanovitch/Mapping_Berez_Military/README.md

 §§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§§

-Small mapping of the Balota airstrip, the area is difficult to access by car.
+Very small mapping that adds some containers and tents in the Berez Military area, to make the area a little more attractive without overloading it...

 Implementation of the mapping: